 Our operations in foreign countries are subject to political and economic risks, which could have a material adverse effect on us.
-Nearly all product assembly and final testing of our products are performed at our manufacturing facilities in Malaysia, Thailand, China and Singapore; or by subcontractors in the United States and Asia.
+Nearly all product assembly and final testing of our microprocessor products are performed at our manufacturing facilities in Malaysia, and Singapore; or by subcontractors in the United States and Asia.
+Nearly all product assembly and final testing of Spansion products are performed at FASL LLC's manufacturing facilities in Malaysia, Thailand, China and Japan.
 We manufacture our microprocessors in Germany.
 We also depend on foreign foundry suppliers and joint ventures for the manufacture of a portion of our finished silicon wafers and have international sales operations.